USS SAN FRANCISCO SSN 711

 October 14, USS San Francisco moored at N/S/O Mike Pier on Naval Base Point Loma after a six-and-a-half month deployment.

 November 4, USS San Francisco held a decommissioning ceremony on board the sub at Mike Pier, after more than 35 years of active service.
 Also, Capt.
 Daniel B. Caldwell relieved Cmdr.
 Jeffrey K. Juergens as the last commanding officer.

-January 25, USS San Francisco moored at Berth 38, Norfolk Naval Shipyard for a two-year conversion into a Moored Training Ship (MTS); Inactivated on May 11; Entered the Dry Dock #3 on Dec.
+January 25, 2017 USS San Francisco moored at Berth 38, Norfolk Naval Shipyard for a two-year conversion into a Moored Training Ship (MTS); Inactivated on May 11; Entered the Dry Dock #3 on Dec.
 7.

 October 5, 2020 USS San Francisco undocked and moored pierside at Norfolk Naval Shipyard; Underway, under tow by offshore tug Gary Chouest, en route to Charleston, S.C., on Aug.
 16, 2021.